paulrobello/parllama/README.md

 ## What's new

 ### v0.3.4
+* Added cli option and environment var to enable auto naming of sessions using LLM
 * Added tab to manage custom prompts
+* Fixed app crash when it cant contact ollama server for PS info
 * Fixed slow startup when you have a lot of models available locally
 * Fixed slow startup and reduced memory utilization when you have many / large chats
 * Fixed session unique naming bug where it would always add a "1" to the session name
+* Fixed app sometimes slowing down during LLM generation
 * Major rework of internal message handling
-* Issue where some footer items are not clickable has been resolved by library PARLLAMA depends on
+* Issue where some footer items are not clickable has been resolved by a library PARLLAMA depends on

 ### v0.3.3
 * Added ability to edit existing messages. select message in chat list and press "e" to edit, then "escape" to exit edit mode